Skip to main content

 Features

-With Bank 131 API you can securely and with ease execute payouts to individuals, legal entities, sole proprietors, and self-employed persons as well as pay taxes to the Federal Tax Service.
+You can securely and with ease execute payouts to individuals, legal entities, sole proprietors, and self-employed persons as well as pay VAT to the Federal Tax Service.
 You can make payouts in both Russian rubles and foreign currency.

 You can send money to: